094459/q-workshop/README.md

 * Adding Tests
 * Documenting our application

 There is an additional lab that looks at how to deploy your completed application onto AWS.
+These will incur additional costs for your AWS environment.
+Whilst testing this workshop, the additional costs were about $10 for the day (it was actually around $7.40).
+Please ensure you clean up and remove all resources once you have completed the labs.

 ---